Assembling Your Application

 - Teacher recommendations and school report with grade transcript

-- Informal alumni interview in the UK (not offered by all colleges).
+- Possible informal interview in the UK (not offered by all colleges).
 Harvard interviews are undertaken by alumni/ae, either in person or remotely by Zoom, WhatsApp, or phone.

 Further details of Harvard’s application requirements can be found here.